AgileObjectOrientedProgramming/AgileAssignment/README.md

 ## Group 6 <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 Welcome to our repository!
-We will use this repository for our Agile project.
+We will use this repository for our Agile Object Oriented Software Development project.

 ## BDD Assignment
 In this assignment we only inluded user stories related to `Clients management`.